 If you’re bored with running and biking the same loop over and over again, consider route art.
-You’ve probably seen examples of route art on MapMyRun, and even if you haven’t done it yourself, you’re familiar with the practice of mapping and running a creatively designed route with a GPS-based run tracker like MapMyRun.
+You’ve probably seen examples of route art on MapMyRun, and even if you haven’t done it yourself, you’re familiar with the practice of mapping and running a creatively designed route with a GPS-based run app like MapMyRun.
 What you may not know, is that it’s a fun, community-building practice that jazzes up your regular, ho-hum running or biking route.

 Route art is especially useful as a source of entertainment on long training days.
 “We’ve done some in the past in Austin where we’ve done long runs for a marathon and tried to draw the state of Texas,” says Jeff Knight, senior exercise scientist at Under Armour.
 Other times, he uses route art to bring running crews together.
 One of his favorite designs was a four-leaf clover that he ran with a big group.
 What made it especially successful was that everyone looped back to the center of the map after completing each leaf, creating a space to spend time together on breaks and after the run.